 Articulating and promoting a vision; facilitating interaction and communicating with groups; theory and techniques of persuasion.
 LEAD 561 Dynamic Communication in Leadership Contexts (3) LEAD 561 is an advanced communication course the emphasizes leadership development and communication competency.
 Theories and models of interpersonal communication, transformational and charismatic leadership, group dynamics persuasion, and creativity and innovation are addressed in relation to communication practice.
 Student evaluation methods will include individual and team projects, presentations, and essays.
 The course will be offered annually and is a required course in the Master of Leadership Development program.

-LEAD 862 explores and analyzes the requirements for effective strategic leadership in organizations operating in today's technology-driven environments.
+LEAD 862 explores and analyzes the requirements for effective strategic leadership in organizations.
+Strategic leadership examines the role of executive leaders and their effects on organizations.
+The primary role of executives is to foster financial success and create wealth in organizations.
+This course is designed to provide students with an understanding of the requirements for effective strategic leadership in organizations as assessed by the balanced scorecard.
+The challenges of strategic leadership involve strategic planning, marketing products and services, selecting and training employees, facilitating organizational learning and development, and developing systems to support operations, innovation and human resources.
+These outcomes are lead indicators of financial success and wealth creation in organizations.
 Students will be given an overview of the various elements of the strategic leadership system, including organizational context/environment, leader's life stream of biographic and demographic elements influencing leadership, and followers' perceptions the leader's behavior.
 Emphasis in this course is placed on learning from "real world" senior managers/administrators to enhance the practicality and usefulness of the material covered in the course.
 As the course progresses, new knowledge and skills are integrated into a more sophisticated framework for understanding strategic leadership.

 This course in leadership ethics is designed to examine ethical challenges faced by leaders.
 The course provides an historical overview of the study of ethics, including the major ethical theories advanced in both Western and non-Western traditions with a particular emphasis on the major alternatives available for the ethical leader in the twenty-first century.